davidcosc/davidos/README.md

 As you might have noticed, in the previous section we only talked about addressing in the context of RAM or memory.
 In case of the x86 processors however, we have to talk about address spaces as well.
 Some CPU manufacturers including Intel treat peripheral devices and memory differently.
 Memory and peripheral devices each get their own address space.
 The same address pool can be present in both spaces.
 Depending on the space used, an address may refer to different things.
 The space used for peripheral devices is commonly called I/O space, whereas the space used for RAM is called memory space.

 There are different ways a CPU can achieve this.
 In our case the CPU has a common/shared data and address bus, but separate control lines for I/O and memory.
 Depending on which of these control lines is set to on, the currently selected address on the address bus either refers to memory or I/O address space.
-Addresses referring to I/O space are often called port addresses.
+Addresses referring to I/O space are often called port addresses or I/O ports.
 There are special CPU instructions IN and OUT that enable us to signal to the CPU, that we would like to use I/O addressing.
 This means any address references in our code that do not use IN or OUT refer to memory space.
 This will get important in later sections, when we take a look at how to interact with and configure different devices.

 #### 3.1.4 CPU and the stack